 - Mind maps use a number of mental triggers such as images, icons, colors and a two-dimensional structure that help you memorize their contents.

-- You can always go back and add more details to a note.
+- You can always go back and add more details to your notes.

 - Taking notes in a mind map is fun and feels more like doodling than actual work!